AlexEgiazarov/IPSCTarget/README.md

 ## How to use
 Start the
 ''target.py''
-script and mark the corners of the target.
+script and mark the corners of the target (total of 8 corners) by clicking on the presented image.
+Press C to cancel the marked corners and start over.
 Script will detect if the shots are placed inside or outside the target

 ## Planned work